ElementalCognition/glucose/readme.md

 |Enc-Dec | Spec |**72.5** | **73.8** | **70.5** | **81.1** | **71.7** | **73.9** | **79.3** | **80.2** | **86.6** | **66.9** |
 |Enc-Dec | Gen | **66.4** | **68.5** | **69.8** | **76.8** | **68.6** | **67.6** | **73.0** | **77.0** | **86.8** | **57.5** |

-## Replicating Model Results
-To replicate the results in the tables above using our pretraied models, data, and scripts, go to the folder linked under _scripts_ above and follow the instructions.

 # The GLUCOSE Data
 The GLUCOSE dataset can be downloaded [here](https://tinyurl.com/yyeo92pt).
 This download contains the crowd worker responses to the annotation task, as outlined in the main paper.
 This dataset can be used for any training and validation purposes.
 Note that you should download the zipped file rather than opening the folder and downloading all individual csv files, to make sure the download has been successful.

 ## Data Format
-The data is in the form of a csv file with 71,979 rows and 47 columns.
-There are a total of 337,636 pair of GLUCOSE rules annotated.
+The data is in the form of a csv file with 65,521 rows and 49 columns.
+There are more than 670K (335K pair) of GLUCOSE annotations in the dataset.

+### Rows
-Each rule is described by a quality rating, which is based on the worker's performance on the row of responses.
-We assume about 10% errors on the rating numbers.

-All the data, regardless of quality rating, were collected from workers who passed challenging qualification tasks and were subsequently trained for improved quality on the task.
+Each annotation in the dataset comes with a quality rating, which is based on the worker's performance on the corresponding row of response.
+The quality ratings per row should be used for filtering the dataset to be more approporiate for various training or validation purposes.
+We assume about 10% errors on the calculation of the quality ratings.
+Note that all the data, regardless of quality rating, were collected from workers who passed challenging qualification tasks and were subsequently trained for improved quality on the task.
 For details on how the ratings were created and determined, see the [data quality management document](https://github.com/ElementalCognition/glucose/blob/master/data_collection_quality.pdf).

-The quality ratings are:
+The quality ratings are as follows:
 3 = Highest quality.
-Rules display an accurate level of generalization in the general rules.
+General rules display an accurate level of generalization in the general rules.
 Rules make sense and are appropriate for the sentence, given the context.
 2 = Mid-quality raing.
-These are still very good rules that have a good balance of generality, but a higher percetage in this set may be overly specific, use attribute clauses less proficiently, or not be as conceptually concise
+These are still very good general rules that have a good balance of generality, but a higher percetage in this set may be overly specific, use attribute clauses less proficiently, or not be as conceptually concise
-3 = Lower-quality rating.
-These rules are still useable, but a higher percentage of them have, in addition to the issues in the 2-level ratings, highly specific general rules and some misunderstanding of how to use attribute clauses.
+1 = Lower-quality rating.
+These general rules are still useable, but a higher percentage of them have, in addition to the issues in the 2-level ratings, highly specific general rules and some misunderstanding of how to use attribute clauses.

+Note that the quality of the specific statements has been high on average, hence, the decision on the quality rating has been mainly based on the performance of the worker in generating the general rules in the row.

+### Columns
-The data in the csv has 49 columns.
-The data in the columns is described below.
-The column label is given, along with its index, the the header for that column, a description of the column contents, and example of what occurs in the column, and an example of how the data can be used.
+Below, you can see a column label, along with its index, the the header for that column, a description of the column contents, and example of what occurs in the column, and an example of how the data can be used.

 A; header: experiment_id; description: a randomly generated alphanumeric sequence for a given story with the sentence index appended at the end after two underscores; example: cbee2b5a-f2f9-4bca-9630-6825b1e36c13__0